truenas/documentation/content/SCALE/GettingStarted/Install/InstallingSCALE.md

 When installing TrueNAS, make the matching choice for the installation.
 For Intel chipsets manufactured in 2020 or later, UEFI is likely the only option.

-If your system supports SecureBoot, and you have not disable it or set it to **Other OS**, do it now so you can boot the install media.
+If your system supports SecureBoot, and you have not disabled it or set it to **Other OS**, do it now so you can boot the install media.

 Select the install device as the boot drive, exit, and reboot the system.
 If the USB stick is not shown as a boot option, try a different USB slot.